 CAUTION!
-Do Not Attempt Operation Of This Unit Before Reading All Instructions, especially the warning section below.
-Improper use of this antenna can be hazardous!!!!!!
+Do Not Attempt Operation Of This Unit Before Reading All Instructions

-The MFJ Box Fan Loop is the best performing portable small space antenna available to amateurs today.
-This antenna has the same size and shape as a 2x2 foot box fan.
-It has a carrying handle and features an indoor tuning unit.
+The MFJ Super Hi-Q Loop is the best performing and most convenient small space antenna available to amateurs today.
+This antenna is only 36 inches in diameter and features an indoor tuning unit.
 All tuning and control voltages are coupled to the antenna through the coaxial feedline for simple, neat, one wire installation.

-The Box Fan loop antenna element is constructed from wide, thick wall Aluminum sheeting.
+The loop antenna element is constructed from thick walled aluminum pipe.
 Every current carrying joint is welded to eliminate high resistance pressure contacts that reduce efficiency.
-The Box Fan loop is tuned with a superb all welded, low-resistance, high current, butterfly tuning capacitor.
+The loop element is tuned with a low-resistance, high current, variable capacitor.
+The outdoor electrical and mechanical components are protected by an attractive weather resistant molded cover.